 At this time I heard something walking, and blowing or panting as it walked.
 I advanced towards that side from whence I heard the noise, and upon my approach the thing puffed and blew harder, as if it had been running away from me.
-I followed the noise, and the thing seemed to stop sometimes, but always fled and blew as it approached.
-I followed it so long, and so far, till at last I perceived a light, resembling a star; I went on towards that light, and sometimes lost sight of it, but always found it again, and at last discovered that it came through a hole in the rock, large enough for a man to get out at.
+I followed the noise, and the thing seemed to stop sometimes, but always fled and blew as it stop sometimes, but always fled, and blew as it approached.
+I followed it so long, and so far, till at last I perceived a light, resembling a star; I men on towards that light, and sometimes lost sight of it, but always found it again, and at last discovered that it came through a hole in the rock, large enough for a man to get out at.